 The day each year on which local authorities are required to send the offer of a school place to all families of secondary age pupils in their area.
-For secondary pupils, offers are sent out by the home local authority on 1 March 2024.
-For primary pupils, this will be 16 April 2024.
+For primary pupils, this will be 15 April 2025.

 Normal Admissions Round